Privacy Policy

 Introduction & Purpose of this Policy

-The Property Collective (‘the Agency’) provides real estate services including sales, projects and property management.
+The Property Collective (the Agency) provides real estate services including sales, projects and property management in the Australian Capital Territory and New South Wales.

-We are bound by the Privacy Act and the Australian Privacy Principles (APP) which regulate the collection, use and disclosure of personal information.
-This Privacy Policy explains;
+We are bound by the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles (APPs) which regulate the collection, use and disclosure of personal information.

 Scope